vitoravelino/modular_routes/README.md

 # routes.rb

 resources :articles do
-  get  :stats,   on: :collection, controller: 'articles/stats' post :archive, on: :member,     controller: 'articles/archive' end
+  get  :stats,   on: :collection, to: 'articles/stats#show' post :archive, on: :member,     to: 'articles/archive#create' end

 # articles_controller.rb